AndroidDev-social/DodoForMastodon/CONTRIBUTING.md

 ### 🔬 Verifications

-To verify important checks, run the following commands on your local machine
+To verify checks, run the following commands on your local machine

 #### General Check